Evan Bigall

 Experience:

-Emphasis on databases, compilers, and other systems-level technologies.
+Emphasis on networking, databases, compilers, and other systems-level technologies.

 Experience managing both people and projects.